Hier gibt es diese Geschichte auf Deutsch.

-Everyone knows that situation: You are eating at McDonald’s or looking for the latest Jack London novel at the public library.
-You are running after bus no. 5B or slowly walking through the park once more to drag out that visit to the dentist.
+Everyone knows the situation: You are eating at McDonald’s or looking for the latest Jack London novel at the public library.
+You are running after bus no. 5B or slowly walking through the park once again to drag out that visit to the dentist.

 Exactly at that moment, when you didn’t expect it and can’t really use it either, the muezzin calls.
 Let’s pray, everybody!
 Five times per day.
 Quite exhausting, this religious stuff.

 You quickly roll out your carpet and pray.
 But always in the direction of Mecca, for otherwise God won’t be able to hear you.
 He can’t be everywhere, can he?